saabi/vminpoly/README.md

 * Also, I removed the dependency on jQuery.
 * Now resizes correctly right after page load.
 * Media query support!! (rudimentary, but check out the [new demo!](http://saabi.github.com/vminpoly/demo2.html))
+* Right now, media queries only apply to rules with vw,vh/vmin units.
+Other rules won't be applied just yet.
+More to come...